reata/sqllineage/docs/first_steps/getting_started.rst

 .. note::
-    Installation from GitHub (or source code) requires **NodeJS/npm** for frontend code building, while for PyPI, we already pre-built the frontend code so Python/pip will be enough.
+    Installation from GitHub requires **NodeJS/npm** for frontend code building.
+When Node.js/npm is not available, the installation will still succeed but the web-based DAG viewer will not be available.

+    For PyPI wheel installation (``pip install sqllineage``), the frontend code is pre-built so Python/pip will be sufficient.

+    Note if source code distribution installation is specified (``pip install --no-binary sqllineage``), the behavior will be the same as installation from GitHub.

 SQLLineage in Command Line
 =======================================